eldoy/eldoy-styleguide/README.md

 - Do not use trailing comma
 - Use `function() {}` instead of `() => {}`, except for built in JS array functions like `map` and `filter`
 - Use `var` instead of `let` or `const`
+- Use UPPERCASE for constants.
+These should never be reassigned.
 - Use `function` instead of `class`
 - Use `require` instead of `import`
 - Use the full file name with extension with require for local files: `require('/lib/file.js')